defacto64/qwac_detector/README.md

 To date, this WebExtension only works with Chromium-based browsers.
 I also developed a similar add-on for Firefox, but for now I am not sharing it.

 ## Specifications
-* Grab the web server's TLS certificate (only for the main web page).
+* Retrieve the web server's TLS certificate (only for the main frame).
 * Parse the certificate and extract some basic information from it.
 * Check if the certificate is a QWAC (based on QcStatements).
 * Lookup certificate into the EU Trust Services Lists.